 Study Medicine: Applying for Medical School and Becoming a Medical Student

 This information is based on a free course developed by the University of Glasgow on FutureLearn.
-It is used here with kind permission.
+It is used here with the kind permission of the author.

 There are 5 medical schools in Scotland.
 Use the map to find out more about each location.